 Most businesses need the following standard pages and the chapters of their business book.

 You should invest your resources in creating better pages instead of adding more pages, which you cannot maintain and optimize regularly.

 You can find many people to outsource this to, but no one knows your business as you do, so you should create and assemble the content yourself.

-Content is the most important element of a website.
+Content is the most crucial element of a website.
 It is what makes or breaks your clientele.
-If you have a strong aspirational identity or one-line, the conversation rate will drastically increase.
+The conversation rate will drastically increase if you have a solid aspirational identity or one-line.

 - Course material